 Census 2021 data on approximated social grade for Northern Ireland was also released at 9.30 am on 30 November 2023.

 Census 2021 data for the new parliamentary constituencies (PARLCON2024) were added to the Flexible Table Builder on 26 September 2023.

 Summary of the release plans

 Table 1 provides a summary of the release plans.
 More detail on the content of each of the Census 2021 releases is outlined after the table.
 The exact date of each release of outputs depends upon the ongoing processing, coding and quality assurance of census data.

 A PDF version of the Census 2021 outputs prospectus is also available to download.

 If you have comments on this outputs prospectus, email us at email@example.com.

 Census data collection was carried out safely and effectively during the COVID-19 pandemic.
 The pandemic has had impacts on our population and census outputs will help us understand them.
 As we produce census outputs, we will aim to present commentary on the impacts of the pandemic on our population.

 This page will be updated as more information becomes available.
-It was last updated on 19 January 2023.
-Detail of the changes made can be found in the updates register.
+It was last updated on 30 November 2023.
+Details of the changes made can be found in the updates register.

 |Release||Title and content||Planned release||Geography|